 Preferred solution: Full refund.

-I didn't like: Pushy sales person, Too much pressure, Could not return unopened products, That they preyed on a minor.
+Forever Flawless Cons: Pushy sales person, Too much pressure, Could not return unopened products, That they preyed on a minor.